matthewzhu2008/imagecropapi/README.md

 `python api.py`

 This will host on your local server which should be listed in cmd prompt behind "Running on " and use a web browser to access it and proceed with uploading the image and choosing coordinates to crop it with.
 In addition, the name of the file (for example, "imagetobecropped.png") must be placed in the box above "Go" with the placeholder "name of file".
+The resulting cropped image should then be displayed in the browser and saved in ../static/images as "croppedimg.png".